sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-preapprovedaddons-addonguiditem-addonguid.md

 # AddonGuid

-`AddonGuid` specifies a GUID for an Internet Explorer® add-on module.
+`AddonGuid` specifies a GUID for an Internet Explorer add-on module.

 These add-ons are plug-in modules used to add functionality to Internet Explorer.